sdardery/NSX_Security-Policy_Cloner/README.md

 4- The script will  ask you to authenticate both source and Destination NSX.

 5- Once script is complete , confirm results in dest NSX UI.

+UPDATE 1.6 :

+1- Added support for infinite nested services.

+2- Added support for creation of group members existing in "applied to" field.

+3- Verbosed version for clearer debugging.